 Here are three ways to avoid the most common pitfalls of global payroll implementation and keep your transformation project on the right track.

 1. Ensure the Readiness of Reliable Data

-In that scenario, it’s crucial to identify where your payroll teams are pulling their data from.
-The process is most likely not standardized, creating discrepancies between the data you hold at a global level and the data being passed between local offices and an existing payroll provider.
+Alternatively, some companies may not store their global payroll data in their HR systems at all, instead doing payroll processing through multiple in-country teams, emailing data or completing spreadsheets on an ad-hoc basis.
+In these scenarios, your first step is to identify where your payroll teams are getting their data.
+The process is most likely not standardized, which can mean discrepancies between the data you hold at a global level and the data being passed between local offices and your existing payroll provider.

 2. Recognize the Complexity Level Country-by-Country